Get

 Image Credit: Kelley Varisco, Shutterstock

-Flame Point Siamese cats are a bit rare, so finding a kitten will be a bit of a challenge!
-The best way to find one of these Siamese gems is to look for a reputable breeder, usually connected with a cat breed association, like TICA or CFA.
+Flame Point Siamese cats are less common among traditionally bred Siamese, as they fall outside of standard Siamese color recognition for major associations, but they are not extremely rare in the broader cat population.
+Finding a kitten will be a bit of a challenge!
+The best way to find one of these red point gems is to look for a reputable breeder, usually connected with a cat breed association, like TICA or CFA.
 However, depending on the status of the parents, Flame Point Siamese kittens might cost a pretty penny.
 But paying a high price for a healthy, looked-after kitten is better than paying a lower price for a kitten that might have genetic issues or other illnesses.

 divider 1 paws